An Unconventional Youth Ministry

-MCPC sponsors one or two Blood Drives each year – typically held at MCPC.
+MCPC sponsors one or two community-wide Blood Drives each year – typically held at MCPC.

 Tedford, active throughout Maine, offers shelter and homeless prevention services.
 MCPC participates in their Meal-A-Month program in Brunswick, providing a nutritious meal for 20 every 4th Monday of the month.